 Have you ever noticed a pet statue or monument on your travels?
 If you are like me, you will have probably been rather intrigued by your find.
 In fact, around the world there are thousands of pet statues and memorials many with fascinating stories behind them.
 Some reveal insights into our social history, such as the little brown dog in Battersea that was a focus of suffragette riots.
 Others have wonderfully quirky origins, like the twenty-three cats of York: sculptures added to buildings designed by a cat-loving architect.
 Many more reveal tales of courage, loyalty, myth, and legend.

-This website compliments a book – to be published this autumn – which brings together a selection of the most surprising, amusing and illuminating stories.
+This website compliments a book – that was published this autumn – which brings together a selection of the most surprising, amusing and illuminating stories.
 From Egyptian cat goddesses and the heroic dogs of war, to search-and-rescue canines on 9/11 and Tombili the Turkish moggy who became an Internet sensation.

 Some of these monuments help us understand the varied roles cats and dogs play in our lives, and the ways in which our relationships with them have evolved over time.
 (You can read an interview with more about what prompted me to write the book here).